lianzeng/networklib/README.md

 8)User call TcpConnection::send(msg) to send msg, and provide Callback to process peer msg(refer to multiThread/libnet/test/TestEchoClient.cpp).

+9).It's easy to learn the message flow from EchoClient.log and EchoServer.log;

 # This project is build on following environment: